ucatie/CarND-Capstone/README.md

 #### TLClassifier class (tl_classifier.py)

 This class is used by _Traffic light detection node_.
 This class is used to classify traffic lights and uses a trained SVM model to do that.
-It starts by loading the trained SVC model, trained FCN and flag indidcating whether code is running in simulator or not as classification model is different for simulator (binary images + SVM) and real world (FCN + SVM).
+It starts by loading the trained SVC model, trained FCN and flag indicating whether code is running in simulator or not as classification model is different for simulator (binary images + SVM) and real world (FCN + SVM).

 Classification is done in 2 steps.